marionhardy/hydra-regen/README.md

 ## Nota Bene

 The 102 genome is very fractionated and is poorly annotated compared to current available constructs.
-I had to manually cross HVAEP1 genome for the previously established celltype markers with the 102 genome.
+I had to manually cross 105 v3 genome for the previously established celltype markers with the 105 v102 genome.
-I did that by taking the HVAEP1 fasta file, blasting every established cell type marker transcript and finding if there's a >80% match for a transcript in 102.
+I did that by taking the 105 v3 fasta file Hannah gave me, blasting every established cell type marker transcript and finding if there's a >80% match for a transcript in 102.
 Then I went back to the annotation file and changed the name of the transcript in a duplicated Symbol column called Symbol_updated.
 I also manually checked annotated genes that had a transcript in 102 but the ID didn't reflect it.
 This is stored in an excel document called "mcbi_dataset_MH_annotated.xlsx"